kosarev/escapeless/README.md

 ### Features

-* Low fixed overhead.
+* Low fixed-size overhead.
-* Compression-friendly.
+* Compression-friendly output.
 * Arbitrary alphabets.
 * Fast and simple algorithm.
-* Does not rely on long arithmetic.
+* Does not involve multiplications and divisions.

 ### Comparison chart